Regional Dispatch Agencies and Transportation Network Companies

 Taxis

 Taxicabs are vehicles that transport people for compensation.
 The passenger controls the route or destination.
 The vehicles are painted one solid color and have signs or lettering that include the words taxi, cab or taxicab.
-The City sets rates for fares, which are recorded by a taximeter.
+While the City and County have sets regional taximeter rates, which are recorded by a taximeter, dispatch agencies may also dynamically price trips provided by their affiliated taxicabs.
 Taxicabs may use a dispatch system or service, or taxicabs can be hailed from the street.
-Learn about taxicab operation.

 Transportation network companies (TNCs)